w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 segment of block ancestors upon which the newest parablock is built.

 These blocks can be prepared in anticipation of being included later rather than keeping in sync with the relay chain's progress 1-1.
+The block can be in a different stage from another block being built, as long as it abides by the parameters set forth by the asynchronous backing configuration.

 This combination of lower latency, higher storage per block, and a logical pipeline spanning Polkadot's networking, runtime, and collation aspects will allow for higher, more robust throughput.